International Summer Course

 Transport by minibus is available for participants to visit local historical sites.

-Entry Fees for historic visits can be paid upon arrival at the site
+Entry Fees for historic visits can be paid upon arrival at the site.

 Minibus to be booked in advance (see booking form).